 If you love the outdoors, make sure to pack your sunscreen and a pair of binoculars for a self-guided tour through Long Key State Park.
 Rent a kayak for the day and paddle through the park’s pristine coastal habitat, which is home to egrets, herons, snakes, horseshoe crabs, and even loggerhead and green sea turtles.
 If you’re an angler, you’ll definitely want to bring your fishing gear along; the shallow grass flats offshore are home to sportfish like tarpon, redfish, and bonefish.
 So cast away!

-Or rent a boat at Seabird Marina and head out into the Atlantic Ocean, where you’ll have the fight of your life reeling in a wahoo, mahi mahi, sailfish, barracuda, or other prized fish.
+Or rent a boat at Seabird Marina and head out into the Atlantic Ocean, where you’ll have the fight of your life reeling in a wahoo, mahi-mahi, sailfish, barracuda, or other prized fish.

-Day Trips from Layton, Florida
+Day Trips from Layton, FL

 Layton’s central location affords many day trips to the islands north and south, as well as Miami and mainland Florida a bit further at 100 miles.
 Key West, home to a thriving arts scene, the Hemingway Home, and the museums and other attractions at Mallory Square, is 67 miles south, making it a fun weekend excursion.
 If you like underwater exploration, head north nine miles to the San Pedro Archaeological Preserve where you can scuba dive and snorkel around the submerged shipwreck of a Dutch-built ship that sank during a hurricane in 1733.